AllenSWDB/allenswdb.github.io/databook/glossary.md

   calcium imaging.
 At rest a neuron has low levels of calcium, and when the neuron spikes calcium flows into the neuron and raises the level of calcium, which binds to the calcium indicator and increases the emitted fluorescence in a specific wavelength.
-See here for a review on two-photon calcium imaging as a technique: {cite:p}`svoboda2006`.
+See {cite:t}`svoboda2006` for a review of two-photon calcium imaging.

 waveform